Extensions

 }

-setting is merged with the
+is merged with EXTENSIONS_BASE

 As extensions typically do not depend on each other, their loading order is